-See the chart below for details of how we spent our income in 2022-23.
+See the chart below for details of how we spent our income in 2023-24.

-- f - Teaching and Learning Provision (28%): Academic staff salaries, franchise fees, teaching venue costs, textbooks and eBook charges, library charges and scholarships. - Support services (28.5%): Professional services staff salaries, student expenses, student employability expenses, Student Guild grant, memberships, and licence fees. - Premises and Administration (24.3%): Rent, rates, utilities, repairs and maintenance and insurance, advertising and marketing and agency commission. - Other expenditure (17.6%): Legal and professional fees, training, and development. - IT Costs (1.6%): IT subscriptions, equipment leasing, computers, and software costs.
+- Teaching and Learning Provision (40%): Academic staff salaries, franchise fees, teaching venue costs, textbooks and eBook charges, library charges and scholarships. - Support services (26%): Professional services staff salaries, student expenses, student employability expenses, Student Guild grant, memberships, and licence fees. - Premises and Administration (20%): Rent, rates, utilities, repairs and maintenance and insurance, advertising and marketing, depreciation and agency commission. - Other expenditure (11%): Includes legal and professional fees (£448k), audit and consultancy fees (£29k), training, and development (£28k) and travelling expenditure (£118k). - IT Costs (3%): IT subscriptions, equipment leasing, computers, and software costs and telecommunication costs.

-The above is based on our 2022-23 audited financial statements1
+The above is based on our 2023-24 financial statements3.